Mariano Rivera

-Rivera is regarded as one of the most dominant relievers in major league history.
+Rivera is considered one of the most dominant relievers in major league history.
 Pitching with a longevity and consistency uncommon to the closer role, he saved at least 25 games in 15 consecutive seasons and posted an ERA under 2.00 in 11 seasons, both of which are records.
 When he retired, his career 2.21 ERA and 1.00 WHIP were the lowest in the live-ball era among qualified pitchers.
 Fellow players credit him with popularizing the cut fastball across the major leagues.
 Along with his signature pitch, Rivera was known for his precise control, smooth pitching motion, and composure on the field.
-In 2013, the Yankees retired his uniform number 42; he was the last major league player to wear the number full-time, following its league-wide retirement in 1997 in honor of Jackie Robinson.
+In 2013, the Yankees retired his uniform number 42; he was the last major league player to wear the number full time, following its league-wide retirement in 1997 in honor of Jackie Robinson.
 In 2014, MLB named its AL Reliever of the Year Award in Rivera's honor.
 A devout Christian, he has been involved in charitable causes and the religious community through the Mariano Rivera Foundation.
 For his philanthropy, Rivera received the Presidential Medal of Freedom, the highest civilian award in the United States, in September 2019.